DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/02 Overview/05 Elements.md

-Below is a map of elements.
-Click on an element to navigate to a topic related to that element.
+Click an element in the map below to navigate to the topic related to that element.

 <p><img src="/images/treelist/tree-list-elements.png" alt="TreeList elements" usemap="#tree-list-elements">